anucssa/vote3/README.md

      * Election ID
      * VoteCode ID (must be unique together with election ID)
      * Used? (yes/no)

-The use is done at the ElectionVotecode level.
-Previously I considered having it done at the Votecode level, but it made it hard to ensure that a votecode was only used once per election; basically it required me to trust that users couldn't monkey with their sessions and I wasn't willing to do that.

 # Acknowledgements #
 I'd like to gratefully acknowleged the [cssavote2](https://github.com/anucssa/cssavote2), from which I learned a lot.
 The existence of vote3 is in no way intended as a criticism of cssavote2.